gurumojo/text/neurodiversity/glossary.md

 <dt id='rune'>rune</dt>
 <dd>runic alphabet symbol</dd>
 <dd>used to write various Germanic languages before the adoption of the Latin alphabet</dd>

+<dt id='echolalia'>echolalia</dt>
+<dd>imitation of words, phrases, or noises that have been heard</dd>
+<dd>common in young children who are first learning to speak</dd>
+<dd>pathologized when witnessed without recognizing inherent communicative function</dd>
+<dd>communicative functions: turntaking, requesting, self-regulation, and rehearsal to aid comprehension</dd>

 <dt id='shibboleth'>shibboleth</dt>
 <dd>any identifying word, manner of speaking, or behavior that shows someone to be part of a particular group</dd>